snapshot-labs/snapshot.js/src/strategies/eth-wallet-age/README.md

 # ETH Wallet Age strategy

-Allows to get first transacton date from etherscan, that are used to calculate voter scores with number of days from first transaction.
+Allows getting the first transaction date from etherscan, which are used to calculate voter scores with a number of days from the first transaction.